sandreae/earwig/README.md

 ## Contribute

 Yes please!!
-I don't know if two modules cam be considered a chain, so please contribute more.
 When doing so, bare in mind:

 * one module per file in `src/`
 * add a `[[bin]]` entry to `Cargo.toml` for your new module